microsoft/FluidFramework/docs/docs/visual-component.md

 component that consists of a label with a number starting at `0` and a button that increments the displayed number for all users simultaneously.

 Over the course of this example, we will incrementally build out our entire component in one file.
+The Fluid Framework codebase offers two options for building views:

+- Option A: Using a robust, event-driven pattern that can be emulated for different view frameworks with `PrimedComponent`, and is also used to power pure data components
+- Option B: Using `SyncedComponent`, that provides UI framework-based scaffolding to reduce code writing specifically for view component developers.
+This is currently under development and only supports React but will be extended to Vue, Angular, and other frameworks in the future

 The final two versions of the code can be found at the bottom of each section.
-Each of these files define an entire, self-sufficient Fluid component that can be exported in its own package.
+Each of these files define an entire, self-sufficient
+Fluid component that can be exported in its own package.

-First, we will look at how `Clicker` is set up such that it defines itself as a Fluid Component and uses a shared state.
-Then, we will take a look at two different ways of generating a view that responds to changes on that shared state when a user presses a button:

-- Option A: Using a robust, event-driven pattern that can be emulated for different view frameworks.
-- Option B: Using a React adapter that React developers may find more familiar but uses experimental code that is still being developed.
+## OPTION A: Event-Driven Views

-## Setting Up the Fluid Component
+### Setting Up the Fluid Component

-Before we do either of the options, we first need to do some common steps to say that `Clicker` is a Fluid component, and bring in the necessary imports.
+Before we write our view, we first need to build the Fluid object, `PrimedComponent`, where the view will be rendered in, and bring in the necessary imports.
 Below is the initial code to get you started; we will incrementally build on this throughout the example.
 The final result of this file is sufficient to produce a standalone component, and can be supplied as the `main` script in your component `package.json`.